GaloisInc/swanky/README.md

 An implementation of the [BMR16](https://eprint.iacr.org/2016/969) arithmetic garbling scheme.

 # compiling
-Requires a recentish version of Rust
+Requires a recent nightly version of Rust

 * `cargo test` run the tests
 * `cargo bench` run the benchmarks